JavaScript: Arrays — Array Methods

 Introduction

-Arrays are highly useful for storing ordered collections of data, but not until they are blended together with array properties and methods.
+Arrays are highly useful for storing ordered collections of data but not until they are blended together with some useful methods.

-In this chapter we shall get an overview of the most fascinating methods available to all array instances and the all-time favourite length property.
+In this chapter, we shall get an overview of the most fascinating methods available to all array instances in JavaScript.

 Joining multiple arrays together

-To join — or better to say, concatenate — two or more arrays together into a single array we could use the concat() method.
+To join — or better to say, concatenate — two or more arrays together into a single array, we use the concat() method.

-Call it on a given array whose elements you want to appear first in the final array and then pass the rest of arrays one-by-one as arguments.
+Call it on a given array whose elements you want to appear first in the final array and then pass the rest of the arrays one by one, as arguments.

 Something as follows: